pulumi/docs/pulumi-hugo/themes/default/content/docs/languages-sdks/python/python-blocking-async.md

 - Blocking code will prevent the event loop on the Pulumi program’s thread from pumping while the blocking code is executing
 - Asynchronous code may not be executed unless it is explicitly scheduled.
-It is not appropriate to call `asyncio.run` from within a Pulumi program
+For example, it is not possible to call `asyncio.run` from within a Pulumi program because there is already an event loop running.

 ### Blocking Code